ckoratam/OracleAPEX/workshops/apex-en/hol_overview_v1.0.2.md

     -   [Oracle VM Virtual Box](http://www.oracle.com/technetwork/database/enterprise-edition/databaseappdev-vm-161299.html) - Download Oracle VM Virtual Box and then import the [Database Application Development Appliance](http://www.oracle.com/technetwork/database/enterprise-edition/databaseappdev-vm-161299.html) which includes Oracle Database 12c, Application Express and a number of labs pre-installed.

 - Download the lab source files from [GitHub Page](https://github.com/ckoratam/OracleAPEX-Curriculum).
-Alternatively, download the Oracle Application Express Curriculum zip file from [https://apex.oracle.com/education](http://www.oracle.com/technetwork/developer-tools/apex/learnmore/apex-education-2517914.html) and then extract the **apex-course-labs.zip** file into your working directory.
+Alternatively, download the **apex-curriculum-3681867.zip** file from [https://apex.oracle.com/education](http://www.oracle.com/technetwork/developer-tools/apex/learnmore/apex-education-2517914.html) and then extract the **apex-curriculum-labs** folder into your working directory.

-The apex-course-labs.zip file includes the scripts required by some of the steps in the hands-on labs.
+The apex-course-labs folder includes the scripts required by some of the steps in the hands-on labs.
 For each unit, an application export file is also included.
 This application export is basically the completed application for all the hands-on labs in the unit.
 If you are unable to perform the hands-on labs in any unit, you can simply import and install the application export file for that particular unit.
 For example, application export for unit 16 is demo projects app-export-unit 16.sql.

 ----------